-This course explores the theory and instructional practices for students on the autism spectrum, including an historical perspective.
+Explores the theory and instructional practices for students on the autism spectrum, including an historical perspective.
 Diagnosis and characteristics will be address.
 Evidence-based practices will be explored.
 Students will learn about the full spectrum of autism in the context of preschool through secondary education, including students on all levels of the spectrum.
-Offered every summer.